Josh Harris (businessman): Management style and initiatives

 Harris employs general managers to operate his teams and venues.
 He values sports science and analytics, with 76ers president of basketball operations Daryl Morey being a leading proponent of the field.
 In March 2020, Harris and Blitzer committed to pay Prudential Center employees for any canceled events due to the outbreak of the COVID-19 pandemic, which saw the NBA and NHL suspend operations for much of the year.
 He introduced plans to reduce salaries of HBSE, 76ers, and Devils employees making over $100,000 by 20% the same month but reversed the decision after receiving public criticism, including an effort by 76ers player Joel Embiid to cover the losses of those affected.

-In July 2022, Harris announced plans for a billion arena, 76 Place at Market East, to be built for the 76ers in the Center City neighborhood of Philadelphia.
+Harris announced plans in July 2022 for a billion arena, 76 Place at Market East, to be built for the 76ers in the Center City neighborhood of Philadelphia.
 The proposal faced opposition from the public, especially among residents of the nearby Chinatown neighborhood who feared it would negatively affect the area economically.
-Despite being approved, plans for it were abandoned in January 2025 after a deal was announced with Comcast Spectacor to build and co-operate New South Philadelphia Arena on the South Philadelphia Sports Complex, which is expected to open for the 76ers and the NHL's Philadelphia Flyers in 2031.
-In April 2025, Harris and D.C. mayor Muriel Bowser announced a billion redevelopment project for the former RFK Stadium site in Washington, D.C., including a new $2.7 billion stadium to serve as the Commanders' home venue upon its scheduled opening in 2030.
+Despite being approved, plans for it were abandoned in January 2025 after a deal was announced with Comcast Spectacor to build and co-operate the New South Philadelphia Arena in the South Philadelphia Sports Complex, which is expected to open for the 76ers and the NHL's Philadelphia Flyers in 2031.
+In April 2025, Harris and D.C. mayor Muriel Bowser announced a billion redevelopment project replacing RFK Stadium in Washington, D.C., with a New Stadium at RFK Campus to serve as the Commanders' home venue upon its scheduled opening in 2030.